DinneK/artists-cocktails-app/docs/README.md

 ## Roadmap

-- [ ] Create built-in databases using Express and Node.js
+- [ ] Create functionality for users to post their favorite paintings.
-- [ ] Enhance search feature to handle finding movies by genre
+- [ ] Allow users to save their favorite painting.
+- [ ] Give users the ability to connect to their favorite work, by connecting them to a museum currently showing that work.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Features

-- Created with React, this single-page application utilizes React Router to create a multi-page user experience
+- Created with React, this single-page application utilizes React Router to create a multi-page user experience.
+- Uses PropTypes to ensure a seamless code.
 - Implements acceptance testing with a robust Cypress testing suite featuring error-handling as well as happy and sad paths
-- Utilizes RESTful APIs to populate displays, and features third-party dependencies to enhance user experience
+- Utilizes an Express static back-end for a unique user experience.
+- Mobile responsiveness.

 ### Reflections
 <b>Wins:</b><br>
-Creating this application bolstered our understanding of React's data down, actions up model.
-We drafted a component tree that reflects the data's flow, and were able to build on top of this foundation by making a search bar that relies on data shared between sibling components.
-We also installed and incorporated componenets from different libraries to further enhance the user experience, and are really excited about the embedded movie trailer videos!
+Creating this application cemented my understanding of React's data down actions up model.
+It gave me the opportunity to build a small back-end, something I was curious about, but had yet had the opportunity to do.
 <p>
 <b>Challenges:</b><br>
-Working with React Router posed a unique challenge when we were trying to handle bad URLs.
-With some dedication and trial-and-error, we were able to come to a working solution to redirect users to a catch-all error component that offers an easy way back to the home page.
+Using Express was a challange, as well as the time constrates on this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>